-Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the associate dean for academic affairs (ADAA) a written appeal of the decision within 30 days following their notification of the decision.
-The ADAA will provide a written acknowledgment of the appeal within seven days.
-The ADAA will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
-A final appeal may be made to the vice president for academic affairs, following the same procedures and timetable.
+Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the dean of the faculty a written appeal of the decision within 30 days following their notification of the decision.
+The dean of the faculty will provide a written acknowledgment of the appeal within seven days.
+The dean of the faculty will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
+A final appeal may be made to the provost, following the same procedures and timetable.